jillesvangurp/es-kotlin-client/README.md

 # Motivation

-I've been implementing my own http rest clients for various versions of Elasticsearch and have grown quite opinionated on the topic.
+I've been implementing my own http rest clients for various versions of Elasticsearch (e.g. [this one](https://github.com/Inbot/inbot-es-http-client), that I unfortunately never had the chance to continue working on) and have grown quite opinionated on the topic.
 Recently with v6, Elasticsearch released their own high level rest client.
 Unfortunately, it is still somewhat low level and actually merely exposes the Elasticsearch internal java api over http, which is why it pulls in most of the elasticsearch java depedendencies.
 The internal java API is very complex and feature rich but a bit overkill for the simple use cases.

-Instead of writing yet another client, I decided to try to use it and instead wrap it with a convenient Kotlin API.
-Of course given that I use Kotlin, I can fix things myself by using kotlin to wrap the various things their client provides and doing some sensible things with it extension functions, the kotlin primitives for building DSLs, etc.
+Instead of writing yet another client, I decided to try to use it as is instead wrap it with a convenient Kotlin API to add things that are needed.
+Kotlin makes this easy with language features such as, extension functions, builtin DSL support, reified generics, sequences, etc.

-The advantage of this approach is that you gain easy to use API and can fall back to the official API when you need to.
-Also, this makes it easy to use new features as Elasticsearch adds them.

 Key things I'm after in this project:

 - Opinionated way of using Elasticsearch.
-I've used Elasticsearch for a while and I like to use it in a certain way.
-Mainly this involves using aliases, index management, having a dao abstraction, low amount of boilerplate for things that you necessarily do a lot like bulk indexing, searching for stuff, etc.
+I've used Elasticsearch for years, mainly using in house developed HTTP clients, and I like to use it in a certain way.
 - Provide jackson support where relevant.
-XContent is not a thing in Spring Boot and most places that deal with JSon.
+XContent is not a thing in Spring Boot and most places that deal with Json in the Kotlin/Java world.
 Users should not have to deal with that.
 - DRY & KISS.
 Get rid of boilerplate.
 Make the elasticsearch client easier to use for standard usecases.
 - Use Kotlin language features to accomplish the above.

 This library probably overlaps with several other efforts on Github.
 I'm aware of at least one attempt to do a Kotlin DSL for querying.